ghazal-naderi/platform-11/k8s/cert-manager/README.md

 Version `0.14.1-legacy`

 ## Upgrade process
 Unfortunately this is a manual operation.
-In this process, I was upgrading from `v0.8.1` to `v0.14.1`:
+In this process, I was upgrading from `v0.8.1` to `v0.14.1`.
+If you are already running `v0.11.0` or higher, steps 1-4 are likely unnecessary:

 1. Get all old certs